btford/grunt-conventional-changelog/README.md

 A string which contains the value of the version which is used by grunt-conventional-changelog.
 If no version is specified, grunt-conventional-changelog looks for the version in `pkg.version`.

+### name
+A string which contains the name of the version.

 ### editor
 If specified, it runs given command before finishing the task.
 This is useful if you want to manually polish the generated changelog.